 No flowers on pepper plants?
 This is a common complaint when growing peppers.
 There are several reasons why pepper blossoms fail to flourish.
 Read on to learn about why a pepper drops the flower bud or why you have no flowers on pepper plants.

 What to Do When Your Pepper Drops the Flower Bud

 In order to fix this common problem, it helps to understand the various causes.
-Once you figure out why there are no flowers on pepper plants or why the buds drop off, it is much easier to remedy the issue and encourage pepper flower production, which is required for healthy pepper yields.
+Once you figure out why there are no flowers on pepper plants or why the buds drop off, it's much easier to remedy the issue and encourage pepper flower production, which is required for healthy pepper yields.

 Bell Pepper Plants: Buds Drying Up, No Pepper Blossoms

 Of the different reasons for the lack of flowering or bud drop on pepper plants, the most common include the following:

 Temperature.
 Pepper plants are extremely sensitive to temperature.
 This is probably one of the most common causes for lack of flowering or bud drop and one of the most likely to suspect first.
 Optimum daytime temperatures for bell pepper varieties are between 70 and 80 degrees F. (21-27 C), with up to 85 degrees F (29 C). for hot varieties, like chili peppers.